 Imposter Syndrome is an equal opportunity oppressor, afflicting people of all identities and backgrounds.
 That said, women are more vulnerable to it, especially those who are high-achievers, which I am assuming you are.
-Due to stereotypes and other societal nonsense, our competence and intelligence are routinely questioned and there are higher expectations for our performance.Continue reading “Kick Imposter Syndrome to the Curb: Apply to be an Amplify Lead”
+Due to stereotypes and other societal nonsense, our competence and intelligence are routinely questioned and there are higher expectations for our performance.Continue reading “You are enough: Apply to be an Amplify Lead”

 The good news is that finding a fix for your fear hangover isn’t that hard.
 Similar to a real hangover, it can be as easy as taking a Tylenol.
 Or putting on this prescription-grade Emergency Clown Nose that I bought on Amazon for $8.50, which I like to do when I’m feeling especially fearful.